 5G telecommunication benchmark creates an unprecedented level of expectations and at the same time strong resistance in tech advancement.
-5G technologies implementation faces challenges similar to issues seen in the time of the introduction of electricity when lack of understanding, no clarity and fear of the unknown hindered major developments in some parts of the world.
-Eventually, electrification of cities progressed and the world changed forever creating a base to all major developments leading to modern life as we know it.
+5G technologies implementation faces challenges similar to issues seen in the time of the introduction of electricity when lacking understanding, no clarity, and fear of the unknown hindered major developments in some parts of the world.
+Eventually, the electrification of cities progressed and the world changed forever creating a base for all major developments leading to modern life as we know it.
 5G creates an opportunity of significant magnitude to ensure a smooth transition from a society of information to a data-driven society of knowledge.
-The full realisation of smart industry and smart cities is contingent on effective, rapid wireless communication.
-Ensuring that relevant, safe, secure and efficient next-gen wireless infrastructure is in place as soon as possible is an important responsibility to governments, businesses and civil societies alike.
+The full realization of smart industry and smart cities is contingent on effective, rapid wireless communication.
+Ensuring that relevant, safe, secure, and efficient next-gen wireless infrastructure is in place as soon as possible is an important responsibility to governments, businesses, and civil societies alike.